dechamps/videojitter/FAQ.md

 transitions to frames of the same color.
 This is what "edge direction compensation" does.

-Edge direction compensation is implemented by looking at the average apparent frame duration for white frames, and separately for black frames. videojitter then uniformly applies a timing correction to all frames of the same color throughout the entire recording so that the difference disappears.
+Edge direction compensation is implemented by calculating the average delay in rising edges (transitions to a given color) and separately for falling edges (transitions to the opposite color). videojitter then uniformly applies a timing correction to all same-direction edges throughout the entire recording so that the difference disappears.
 The amount of correction applied is indicated in the "fine print" (the text below the chart).

 Edge direction compensation can be disabled by passing the `--no-edge-direction-compensation` option to `videojitter-generate-report`.
 This